6125 NC Hwy 16 South

 - Following zoning approval, complete an Improvement & Operations Permit with the Environmental Health Division.
 An Environmental Health Specialist will work with the applicant in the review and installation of individual or community water and septic systems.
 The Improvement Permit cannot be issued without a Zoning Compliance Permit.
 For more information regarding Improvement & Operations Permits, please contact Environmental Health at 632-1000, extension 311.
 Environmental Health will collect fees for the Improvement & Operations Permit.

 - Following zoning and Improvement Permit approval, submit a Permit Application.
 The Permit Application cannot be issued without approval of the Zoning Permit and Improvement Permit.
 Permit Applications for site-built structures, additions or remodeling must be submitted with two (2) sets of plans.

 - The applicant will be notified when the Permit Application is approved.
 At that time, permit fees will be collected.
 All permits must be completely filled out and contain original signatures.

 When requesting an inspection, please give the following:

 - A phone number where caller be reached.

 Special circumstances will be considered on a case-by-case basis.

 A re-inspection fee may be charged when the work to be inspected is not ready on the requested date/time.

-The Development Services Team encompasses Building Inspections and Zoning.
+The Planning & Development Department encompasses Building Inspections, Planning and Zoning.
 The Inspections staff provides customer service in all four trades of inspections outlined by N.C.
 Building Code Council: Building, Electrical, Mechanical and Plumbing.
 The Zoning staff reviews and approves zoning permits and manufactured home appearance permits; enforces local planning related ordinances; coordinates subdivision review; recommends proposed subdivisions and other related planning applications such as rezonings and variances to the Planning and Zoning Commission.